 An accountant (expert comptable) can advise on French corporate taxation, social security charges, tax law and any available French tax refunds for example.
-You can find an accountant through the French accountants’ professional body ‘l’Ordre des Expert-Comptables or the local Chamber of Commerce, or consider using an affiliated accounting centre.
+You can find an accountant through the French accountants’ professional body, l’Ordre des Expert-Comptables, or the local Chamber of Commerce, or consider using an affiliated accounting center.

-The information given here provides a general overview only; it ia always advised to get professional advice from a French accountant or financial expert when starting a business in France.
+The information given here provides a general overview only; it is always advised to get professional advice from a French accountant or financial expert when starting a business in France.

-APCE – Accueil Professionnels et Entreprises – the national organisation for start-ups in France.
+- APCE or Accueil Professionnels et Entreprises: the national organisation for start-ups in France.

-- INPI – the Institut National de la Propriété Industrielle, which deals with trademarks, patents, designs and company names.
+- INPI or Institut National de la Propriété Industrielle: which deals with trademarks, patents, designs and company names.